imxiejie/ThinkVim/tutorial/tutorial.md

 Dein is hard to use for some vim begginers，you can check the `core/dein/plugins.yaml` for use. more useage about [Dein](https://github.com/Shougo/dein.vim/blob/master/doc/dein.txt).

-- if you have vimscript skill and not a vim begginer, want change this config to your own config ,you can edit the `core/dein/plugins.yaml`.
+- if you have vimscript skill and not a vim beginner, want change this config to your own config ,you can edit the `core/dein/plugins.yaml`.

-the keymap of plugins you should config it in `local_settings.vim`,th same as intalled plugins,if you want follow master branch use `local_settings.vim`,if you want change to your own config you can edit the `core/plugins/allkey.vim`.
+the keymap of plugins you should config it in `local_settings.vim`,th same as installed plugins,if you want follow master branch use `local_settings.vim`,if you want change to your own config you can edit the `core/plugins/allkey.vim`.

 example: